-Windows that stretch all the way to the ground are the best case scenario, (like a screen door) but any large window that faces outdoors will almost always work great.
+Windows that stretch all the way to the ground are the best-case scenario, but any large window that faces outdoors will almost always work great.

-By having just a simple window in the bridal prep area, your photographer can create beautiful portraits like this one of Lindsay with soft light.
+By having a window in the bridal prep area, your photographer can create beautiful portraits, like this one of Lindsay.
 These photographs often look better with natural light than with flash, so the more windows the better!

 I’m going to get a little technical here for a second, so bear with me.

-If you prefer that light and airy look to your photographs, it helps to have at least two windows at a 90 degree angle to one another.
+If you prefer that light-and-airy look in your photographs, it helps to have at least two windows at a 90-degree angle to one another.

-This is called clamshell lighting (as the positioning of the lights looks like a clam with it’s shell open) and is my favorite type of light for getting ready pictures.
+This is called clamshell lighting (as the positioning of the lights looks like a clam with its shell open) and it’s my favorite type of light for bridal-prep pictures.

 Here’s an example of how the windows would be positioned in a room:

-Here’s an incredibly detailed photoshop sketch I made to demonstrate the best window positioning for getting ready photographs.
-Each of those lines would be a window, while the circle would be you.
-If your getting ready location has a room with windows like this, use them!
+I created this incredibly detailed drawing (haha) to demonstrate the best window positioning for getting-ready photographs.
+Each of those lines would be a window and the circle would be you.
+If your getting-ready location has a room with windows like this, that means your photographs will have a gorgeous light-and-airy look to them!

 This is the direction that the sun rises, which often means more light will come through in the early morning.

-Another thing to keep in mind, especially in hotels—try to avoid first floor rooms as sometimes the buildings that surround you can block out much of the light.
+Another thing to keep in mind, especially in hotels—try to avoid first-floor rooms, as sometimes the buildings that surround them can block out the light.

-Now it’s your wedding day, and your photographer is on their way.
+Now it’s your wedding day and your photographer is on the way.

-This is one of my personal favorite parts of the wedding day, because it allows me to prepare and get my creative side warmed up.
-I try to photograph details in a way that matches and showcases the style of the entire wedding day.
+This is one of my favorite parts of the wedding day because it allows me to prepare and get my creative side warmed up.
+I try to photograph details in a way that matches and showcases the style of the wedding day.

-If you can, try to have all of the details you would like captured gathered together and in one central location.
-This makes it easy for your photographer to start right away and saves time.
+If you can, try to have all of the details you’d like your photographer to capture gathered in one spot.
+This makes it easy for him or her to start right away.

-Here’s a list of the most bridal common details that are captured on a wedding day.
-Keep in mind you don’t need them all—just the items you feel have meaning to you:
+Here’s a list of the most common bridal details.
+(Keep in mind you don’t need them all—just the ones that have meaning to you.)

 Depending on the theme and look of your wedding day, keep an eye out for extra elements that you could include with your details.

-For example, if you’re having a rustic-themed wedding that includes wood elements, maybe save a small piece of wood for your photographer to use when they’re capturing your rings and jewelry.
+For example, if you’re going for a rustic theme that includes wood elements, maybe save a small piece of wood for your photographer to use when they’re capturing your rings and jewelry.